haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-override.md

 <h2 id="override">Templates overriding</h2>
-For template files with the same name, the following is true: theme templates override module templates, and those of a <a href="{{ page.baseurl }}/frontend-dev-guide/themes/theme-inherit.html" target="_blank">child theme</a> override parent {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} templates.
+For template files with the same name, the following is true: theme templates override module templates, and those of a <a href="{{ page.baseurl }}/frontend-dev-guide/themes/theme-inherit.html" target="_blank">child theme</a> override parent {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} templates.

 This mechanism is the basis of the template customization concept in Magento application: to change the output defined by a certain default template, you need to override one in your custom theme.